skafos/network-embedding-model/README.md

 # Network Embedding Model
-This example trains a 128-dimensional network embedding model based on the [**LINE Algorithm**](https://arxiv.org/abs/1503.03578) on [**Skafos**](https://docs.metismachine.io/docs/skafos-components).
+This example trains a 128-dimensional network embedding model based on the [**LINE Algorithm**](https://arxiv.org/abs/1503.03578) on [**Skafos**](https://docs.metismachine.io/docs/skafos-components), Metis Machine's machine learning platform.
 Data is hosted in a 3rd party Graph DB (Memgraph).
 The technique follows from the 10/31/18 ODSC West workshop "Intro to Network Embeddings".
 Access to the data in the graph requires connection credentials that were provided in the workshop.

 Attendees of the workshop already will have:
 - A Skafos login
 - Workshop sample code in a jupyter lab instance and lecture slides
-- Client graph cnx credentials
+- Credentials for connecting to the graph used in the workshop: `GRAPH__HOST`, `GRAPH_USER`, and `GRAPH_PASSWORD`

 ## Setup
 You will need to install the [**Skafos CLI**](https://docs.metismachine.io/docs/installation) (mac or linux), Git, and have python >= 3.6.